 Do a quick google search to see what time it’s due to set, and aim to be in your chosen spot about 10 minutes before then.
 The sun will disappear quicker than you think, then it’s home and bedtime!

-I know this isn’t everyone’s bag, but bats are honestly such cool wee creatures.
-They aren’t scary at all (promise) and they absolutely do not bite.
-They eat midges and other flying insects – apparently a single pipistrelle can eat up to 3,000 midges in one night.
+This might not be everyone’s bag, but bats are such cool wee creatures.
+They aren’t scary at all (promise) and they are totally harmless.
+They don’t bite – they eat midges and other flying insects – apparently a single pipistrelle can eat up to 3,000 midges in one night.
 So yeah – ‘mon the bats!

-Scotland has 10 bat species, but the most common bats you’ll see around Glasgow are the wee tiny pipistrelles.
-They have a wingspan of about 20cm and they weigh roughly as much as a £1 coin – so yeah – they’re very tiny!
+Scotland has 10 bat species, but the most common bats you’ll see around Glasgow are the tiny pipistrelles.
+They have a wingspan of about 20cm and they weigh roughly as much as a £1 coin!
 Note: For the scientists among you these will either be the common pipistrelle (Pipistrellus pipistrelles) or the soprano pipistrelle (Pipistrellus pygmaeus).

-Keep your eyes peeled if you’re out at dusk (which at this time of year is basically 5pm onwards…) I see them all the time flitting about in parks, near ponds, around leafy areas of the southside and at my parents’ in the east end.
-You can tell they are bats because they fly very differently to birds: they don’t glide and they’re a lot less… elegant.
+Keep your eyes peeled if you’re out at dusk (which at this time of year is basically 5pm onwards…) I see them all the time flitting about in parks, near ponds and leafy areas of the city.
+You can tell they are bats because they fly very differently to birds: they don’t glide like birds – the only way I can describe it is that they’re a lot more flappy!

 Culzean Castle & Country Park is home to 9 of Scotland’s 10 bat species.
 So if you’re there later in the day keep your eyes peeled and you might be lucky to spot one!

-Pic of my beaut pup because I have no pics of bats!
+Pic of the beaut pup because I have no pics of bats!

 Young kids don’t get to see the stars very often.
 They’re rarely outside at night so there’s not much opportunity.
-So when the darker evenings draw it’s the perfect time to head out of a clear evening and try to find some constellations.
-(Though the only one I can ever find is the big dipper.)
+So in Autumn when the darker evenings draw in, it’s the perfect time to head out on a clear evening and try to find some constellations.
+(Top tip: check out the StarWalk app if you’re interested in the night sky.
+Hold it up to the sky and it’ll show you what stars, planets and constellations you’re looking at.)

 Cosy Times Indoors